 She is a Regional Trainer for the National Task Group on Intellectual Disabilities and Dementia Practices

-Laurie is a long time member of the AOTA, a clinical educator and is a lecturer
+Laurie is a long-time member of the AOTA, a clinical educator, and a lecturer

-at Johnson and Wales University DOT and PA programs.
+at Johnson and Wales University's DOT and PA programs.
 Laurie is the designated trainer on dementia care